nf-core/eager/docs/usage.md

 #### `--preseq_step_size`

 Can be used to configure the step size of Preseqs `c_curve` method.
 Can be useful when only few and thus shallow sequencing results are used for extrapolation.
+Default: `1000`

 ### DNA Damage Assessment Parameters